teach310/unity-openapi-sample-schema/README.md

 docker compose up
 ```

-You can edit files in src directory.
+You can edit schema files in src directory.

+and you can edit generator configs

+- change namespace by edit generator/config.json
+- change ignore files by edit build/csharp/.openapi-generator-ignore
+- change template by edit generator/templates

 ## Build